Program length: 1 year

 Applicants will be contacted for a telephone interview.
-Applicants considered for acceptance may be invited to Mayo Clinic for a personal interview with the program director and selected faculty.
+Applicants considered for acceptance may be invited to Mayo Clinic for a personal or virtual interview with the program director and selected faculty.

 Acceptance letters are mailed at the conclusion of the interview process.
 Your reply is expected within 10 days.
 Your admission to the externship is dependent upon successful completion of the health review, drug screen, and background check.